SvenTiigi/FlyoverKit/README.md

 ```

 ## FlyoverCamera
-The second layer the `FlyoverCamera` is responsible for manipulating the orginal `MKMapView` camera and performs a 360° flyover animation via the `UIViewPropertyAnimator` class.
+The `FlyoverCamera` is responsible for manipulating the orginal `MKMapView` camera and performs a 360° flyover animation via [UIViewPropertyAnimator](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator).

 In order to initialize a `FlyoverCamera` object you need to pass a `MKMapView` (which reference will be weakly stored) and a `FlyoverCamera.Configuration` object.